wooorm/parse-latin/Readme.md

 **parse-latin** is an Latin-script language parser in JavaScript.
 NodeJS, and the browser.
 Lots of tests (330+), including 630+ assertions.
 100% coverage.

-Note: This project is **not** an object model for natural languages, or an extensible system for analysing and manipulating natural language, its an algorithm that transforms plain-text natural language into an AST.
+Note: This project is **not** an object model for natural languages, or an extensible system for analysing and manipulating natural language, its an algorithm that transforms plain-text natural language into an AST (Abstract Syntax Tree).
 If you need the above-mentioned functionalities, use the following projects.

 * For a pluggable system for analysing and manipulating natural language, see [retext](https://github.com/wooorm/retext "Retext").
 * For an object model, see [TextOM](https://github.com/wooorm/textom "TextOM").